What does the RRN Do?

 While the Training Standards are not mandated outside the requirements of the Mental Health Units (Use of Force) Act Statutory Guidance, providers in other settings including health, education, social care, secure services and the security services can choose to use training providers and training that are certified as part of their wider commitment to reducing restrictive practices.

-How do I find out if a training provider is certified again the RRN Training Standards?
+How do I find out if a training provider is certified against the RRN Training Standards?

 Bild ACT keeps an up-to-date list of organisations who have completed certification.